JuliaCI/PkgEval.jl/README.md

 Other `run` methods, that offer more options and control over the testing process, are available as well.
-These methods however require you to first prepare the environment yourself, by calling `prepare_registry` to set-up the package registry, `prepare_runner` to build the Docker image, and `prepare_julia` to download and unpack a binary version of Julia.
+These methods however require you to first prepare the environment yourself, by calling `prepare_registry` to set-up the package registry, and `prepare_julia` to download and unpack a binary version of Julia.

 ## Why does my package fail?